rlsp/adop-docker-compose/README.md

     - `INITIAL_ADMIN_PASSWORD_PLAIN` - The initial user's password.
     - `ADOP_CLI_USER` - The cli user that has administrator access to Jenkins.
 This can be the `INITIAL_ADMIN_USER`
     - `ADOP_CLI_PASSWORD` - The cli user's password.
+    - `SMTP_DOMAIN` - Your smtp server domain.

-    Or better create a script for it.
+    Or better create a script for these and source it.

     ```bash
     cat > my-vars.sh <<-EOF